-On the Atmel ATA66B4251A board, the watchdog timing is generated by default with the help of the $51k\Omega$ resistor R2 connected between the WD_OSC pin and ground.
+On the ATA664xA board, the watchdog timing is generated by the resistor R2 (51k Ω - default) connected between pin WD_OSC and ground.
 In order to change these timings, the resistor R2 has to be changed.

-A description of how the R2 resistor influences the watchdog timing can be found in Section 5.7 "Watchdog Section" on page 39 (NTRIG, WD_OSC, and NRES) and in the Atmel ATA664251 datasheet.
+A description of how the resistor R2 influences the watchdog timing can be found in Section 5.7 "Watchdog Section" on page 37 (NTRIG, WD_OSC and NRES) and in the Atmel ATA664151 datasheet.